CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Compare-ifupdown2-with-ifupdown.md

 ## Creating the Default Configuration Using Mako

-Mako is a templating engine that can be used to generate the `/etc/network/interfaces` configuration.
-It can be used to generate a default configuration.
+Mako is a templating engine that you can use to generate the `/etc/network/interfaces` configuration.
+Use it to generate a default configuration.
 The example below shows how to set defaults for bonds.
-By default, `ifupdown2` will read Mako files in the `/etc/network/ifupdown2/templates` directory.
+By default, `ifupdown2` reads Mako files in the `/etc/network/ifupdown2/templates` directory.
 You can change this location in the `/etc/network/ifupdown2/ifupdown2.conf`.
 To view the expanded configuration, like a running config, run `ifquery bond0` or `ifquery -a`.

 <table>
 <colgroup>